futurejones/swiftx-cli/Getting_Started.md

 # create a module file - today.swift
 $ touch today.swift
 ```
-In you favorite editor add the following line of code to today.swift.
+In you favorite editor add the following lines of code to today.swift.
 ```swift
 import Foundation